mvs-develop/dev.bitshares.works/ISSUE_TEMPLATE/new_content_idea.md

 ---
 name:  New content
-about: Create a request to inform your idea to improve the BitShares Developers Documentation.
+about: Create a request to inform your idea to improve the DNA Developers Documentation.

 ---